-Gabe Doyle serves as the Director of Community Health Initiatives with the Foundation For Black Women’s Wellness.
+Gabe Doyle serves as the Chief Health Initiatives Officer with the Foundation For Black Women’s Wellness.
 He has spent the past 15-plus years leading community health efforts in Milwaukee and Dane County.
 He began his career counseling victims of violence and designing hospital-supported, community-based programs for victims and their families.
 In his prior role with Milwaukee Children’s Hospital of Wisconsin, Gabe led and developed a new division of Community Health Workers focusing on a social determinants of health (SDoH) framework.
 He is a Licensed Professional Counselor (LPC) and spent 5 years counseling adolescents, adults and families.
 The persistent social, economic and environmental factors driving disparities across Wisconsin and locally in Dane County inspired Gabe to explore the root causes of inequities, to strategically collaborate, and to effectively organize & align resources towards our most vulnerable communities and members.
 Prior to joining the Foundation, Gabe led the direction of health investments at a major philanthropic nonprofit in Dane County.
 While there, he redesigned the health investment process to prioritize funding to center the experiences of Black, Indigenous, Southeast Asian, Latinx/Hispanic and other marginalized communities.
 As a member of the Dane County Health Council, Gabe worked closely with the Foundation for Black Women’s Wellness as co-chair of the Black Maternal and Child Health care-coordination initiative and the Saving our Babies Project.